JamieBort/EastSideRunClub/README.md

 ### Appearance of Laptop/desktop

-### Appearance of tablet virtacle
+### Appearance of tablet vertical

 ### Appearance of tablet horizontal

-### Appearance of mobile virtacle
+### Appearance of mobile vertical

+* more space between bullets - the links need to be easily selected and the phone number(s) needs to be easly selected.

+* The map in the 'Route' secton should be centered.

-The font for tiny url needs to be smaller - the string stretches the entire width of the phone.
+* ~~The font for tiny url needs to be smaller - the string stretches the entire width of the phone.~~ No longer an issue - the link changed so it's shorter now.

 ### Appearance of mobile horizontal